3 separate shooting incidents in Harlan County over weekend - Harlan Enterprise

 Getting your Trinity Audio player ready...

-Three separate shooting incidents occurred over the weekend in Harlan County beginning at approximately 1 p.m. on Saturday, Jan.
-19, resulting in two deaths and multiple injuries.
+Three separate shooting incidents occurred in Harlan County beginning at approximately 1 p.m. on Saturday, Jan.
+19, resulting in three deaths and multiple injuries.

 Charles Timothy Allison, 63, of Benham, and Charles Adam Allison, 37, of Cumberland, were pronounced deceased by the Harlan County Coroner on Saturday, Jan.
 18.